whiletruedoio/.github/profile/README.md

-# while-true-do.io

-A project that provides development, infrastructure and community work for the sake of connecting people and contribute to Open Source projects.
+[while-true-do.io](https://while-true-do.io) is a project that provides development, infrastructure and community work for the sake of connecting people and contribute to other Open Source projects.

 ## Getting Started